kro-cat/fence_kube/README.md

 # fence_kube
 Experimental fence agent for kubernetes' nodes.
-[Why would I need this?]( https://gist.github.com/kro-cat/6e5fdc46e74742ac55724533b6a0e91e) Requires kubectl and a kubeconfig file with (un) cordon and drain permissions on all nodes, which may be a security risk if done incorrectly.
+[Why would I need this?]( https://gist.github.com/kro-cat/6e5fdc46e74742ac55724533b6a0e91e) Requires kubectl and a kubeconfig file with cordon and drain permissions on all nodes, which may be a security risk if set up incorrectly.

 The point of this device is to report to kubernetes' apiserver when a node is being fenced out, so the pods can be rescheduled on other nodes.
 After